 - helicopter is the best combo of speed and agility but highest cost (30-55k€)

-- Regulations: Home Drone regulation is key when you learn how to fly a drone.
+- Regulations: Home Drone regulations are key when you learn how to fly a drone.
 You need to be a drone-certified pilot in your country to fly professional drones and indeed be aware of regulation changes (safety rules, no-fly-zones especially in urban areas, VLOS (Visual Line of Sight) or BVLOS (Beyond Visual Line of Sight).

 - Ease of integration: You have the LiDAR, you have the drone but…how to attach them?
 Some drones are designed with built-in cameras and other not.
 When you want to add a LiDAR sensor to your drone, you have to consider the size of the LiDAR (may make fixed-wing integration impractical if too big), the mounting options possible for the LiDAR (ease-of-use, anti-dampening system, robustness, cables and distance between LiDAR laser scanner optics and the ground to avoid potential stone projection during take-off/landing. ….).